Awami National Party: Alliance with Pakistan Peoples Party (PPP)

 Since its inception, the ANP has been an important ally of the Pakistan Peoples Party (PPP).
 The party formed a coalition government with the PPP in Khyber-Pakhtunkhwa, and in Sindh province and Islamabad for central government after the Pakistani parliamentary elections in 1988.
 This alliance, however, collapsed in April 1989 after differences cropped up between the two parties, after Prime Minister Benazir Bhutto ordered a military action that brutally failed.
 The Awami National Party later formed an alliance with the Pakistan Muslim League (PML) in early June 1989 which led to a formal split in the party with many activists allying with the PPP.

 After the election of Nawaz Sharif in 1990, the ANP again formed a coalition with former rivals PML.
 This alliance proved longer lasting, surviving till 1998 when it collapsed over differences over the building of Kalabagh Dam and renaming the province NWFP to Pakhtunkhwa.
 It won six seats in the National Assembly in the 1990 elections.
 In the 1993 national elections, the party won three seats in the National Assembly.
 It then joined the Grand Democratic Alliance, campaigning against the Sharif government's policies.
-After Nawaz Sharif's overthrow by Pervez Musharraf, the party stayed an active member of the Alliance for Restoration of Democracy, until the 2001 September 11 attacks in the United States, when it left the alliance over supporting NATO's ouster of the Taliban government.
+After Nawaz Sharif's government was overthrown in a military coup by Pervez Musharraf, the party stayed an active member of the Alliance for Restoration of Democracy, until the 2001 September 11 attacks in the United States, when it left the alliance over supporting NATO's ouster of the Taliban government in Afghanistan.
 The party's reputation was damaged in this period following the arrest of former Federal Minister and senior party leader Azam Khan Hoti.

-In the 2002 elections the party struck up an alliance with the PPP.
+In the 2002 elections, the party struck up an alliance with the PPP.
 However, both parties were electorally routed in Khyber Pakhtunkhwa by the religion-political alliance Muttahida Majlis-e-Amal (MMA) riding on a wave of anti-American sentiment in Pakistan.

-In the 2008 parliamentary elections, the ANP dominated the far-right wing coalition, the MMA, a party formed by coalition of Islamic movements in 2002.
+In the 2008 parliamentary elections, the ANP dominated the far-right wing coalition, the MMA, a party formed by a coalition of Islamic movements in 2002.
 The ANP has also won provincial seats in Balochistan and in Sindh for the first time in 15 years.
 It formed a coalition government with the Pakistan People's Party in all three provinces.
-In Khyber Pakhtunkhwa, the ANP has its first chief minister since 1948.
+In Khyber Pakhtunkhwa, the ANP had its first chief minister since 1948.

 The strongholds of the ANP are in the Pashtun dominated areas of Pakistan, particularly in the Valley of Peshawar area in Khyber Pakhtunkhwa and it has traditionally dominated Charsadda, Mardan, Nowshera, Peshawar, and Swabi areas of central KPK.
-On the other hand, the city of Karachi in Sindh province hosts one of the largest Pashtun populations in the world, but the ANP only had 2 seats in 2011, whereas the number of Pashtuns present would predict them having "up to 25 seats".
+On the other hand, the city of Karachi in Sindh province hosts one of the largest Pashtun populations in the world, but the ANP only had two seats in 2011, whereas the number of Pashtuns present would predict them having "up to 25 seats".